-The Co-Op School community has been actively engaging in remote learning since March 16, 2020, due to COVID-19.
+The Co-op School community successfully engaged in remote learning last year, due to COVID-19 and is prepared for a hybrid model, if necessary, at any point in the future.
 Now more than ever, we’re grateful for our community.
 At a time when everything feels uncertain, we find comfort and encouragement knowing that you are active, supportive, and engaged.

-We are proud that while navigating a complex storm of educational and societal changes, The Co-Op School acted swiftly to respond to this emergency situation, starting remote learning for all three programs on March 16.
+We are proud that while navigating a complex storm of educational and societal changes, The Co-op School acted swiftly to responded to this emergency situation, starting remote learning for all three programs on March 16, 2020.
 Our response included:

 - Zero days of instruction missed